Cheukting/ml_fastapi/README.md

 Requirements are in the file `requirements.txt` [here](requirements.txt), we recommend using [uv](https://github.com/astral-sh/uv) to create a new environment and install dependencies.

-We also recommend install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for part 3 of the workshop.
+We also recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) for part 3 of the workshop.

 ---